pmhaddad/geo_fractal_tools/README.md

 > [Fractais e implicações para mapas de favorabilidade mineral: o exemplo dos depósitos iron oxide-copper-gold de Carajás (PA)](http://repositorio.unicamp.br/handle/REPOSIP/330385)

-The repository contains three scripts used to perform the fractal analyses used in my dissertation.
+The repository contains three Python scripts used to perform the fractal analyses used in my dissertation.
 Each of the three scripts covers one method to determine the fractal dimension of geometric patterns:

 * Box-counting fractal dimension (_D<sub>B</sub>_)
 * Moving box-counting fractal dimension (_D<sub>B</sub>_)
 * Radial-density fractal dimension (_D<sub>R</sub>_)

+This repository also contains a fourth script, written in R (`fractal_dimension_calculator.R`) that is used to process the raw output of the Moving box-counting script (which only returns box counts), and indeed calculate the fractal dimensions for each moving box.

-A review of how these methods work, and their application within the context of my dissertation can be found on the paper:
+A review of how these fractal methods work, and their application within the context of my dissertation can be found on the paper:

 > [Spatial analysis of mineral deposit distribution: A review of methods and implications for structural controls on iron oxide-copper-gold mineralization in Carajás, Brazil](https://www.sciencedirect.com/science/article/pii/S0169136816302049).